Hashtag Web3 Logo

 Token Standard

 Token Standard refers to a specification that defines how tokens are created, transferred, and managed on a blockchain, enabling interoperability and ensuring consistent behavior across applications.
 These standards establish common interfaces that all compliant tokens must implement, such as functions for checking balances, approving spending, and executing transfers.
-The most widely adopted example is Ethereum's ERC-20 standard, which powers over 450,000 distinct token contracts on the network (according to Etherscan as of 2024).
-This standardization creates powerful network effects: any wallet or decentralized exchange that supports ERC-20 automatically works with every ERC-20 token, eliminating the need for custom integrations.
-Beyond fungible tokens, standards like ERC-721 for NFTs and ERC-1155 for multi-token contracts have enabled entirely new asset categories.
-For developers entering the Web3 job market, deep familiarity with token standards is essential, as most blockchain positions require implementing, auditing, or integrating with standardized token contracts.
+The most widely adopted example is Ethereum's ERC-20 standard, which powers a significant number of distinct token contracts on the network.
+This standardization creates network effects; any wallet or decentralized exchange that supports ERC-20 automatically works with every ERC-20 token, eliminating the need for custom integrations.
+Beyond fungible tokens, standards like ERC-721 for NFTs and ERC-1155 for multi-token contracts have enabled new asset categories.
+For developers entering the Web3 job market, familiarity with token standards is essential, as most blockchain positions require implementing, auditing, or integrating with standardized token contracts.

 ERC-20 (Fungible Tokens)